gitkraken/gitkraken-client-docs/gitkraken-client/git-flow.md

 Once initialized, two branches will always be present: `master` (The version in production) and `develop` (The version currently in development for the next release).

 Changes are merged into these branches.
-If you do not currently have these branches in your local repository, GitKraken Client will create them when Gitflow is initialized.
+If you do not currently have these branches in your local repository, GitKraken Desktop will create them when Gitflow is initialized.

 ***
 ## Usage